 Think breakfast, snacks, dessert, baking, dinner, condiments.

 If you bake and use flour, sugar, baking powder, chocolate chips, coconut, and raisins place those in the same area as well.
+Call that baking section.

 If you like to buy drinks and juices keep those all together in there.

 I have named my sections as follow:

 - The spices and bagged powders section

 2. Get rid of food packaging and containers

 Unbox items the minute you come home.
 Because once you start eating granola bars and other boxed goods they will eventually be half empty which will result in wasted space and clutter.